Optimization of GNN Training Through Half-precision: Reduction Centric Design

-\textbf{Conflict Write Handling.} The thread-local reduced value is written non-atomically to output tensor directly in case of \textit{row-split} as shown for the yellow row in Fig.~\ref{fig-arch}.
-The reduced values at \textit{warp-end} (non-row-split case) are the ones that are resolved first locally within a CTA by using shared memory.
-Kindly note that current libraries, such as Nvidia's CUB offer intra-CTA communication only for scalar dot products for reduction, and are insufficient for exchanging vector dot products.
+Fig.~\ref{fig-arch} shows the details: \textit{a)} the thread-local reduced value is written non-atomically to the output tensor directly in case of \textit{row-split} (only) as shown for the yellow row (Case 3(a) above). \textit{b)} The reduced values at \textit{warp-end} (non-row-split case), i.e., case 2 and case 3(b) above, are the ones that are resolved first locally within a CTA by using shared memory.
+This resolves all conflicting writes within CTA, and finally generates one conflicting write of size $|F|$ per CTA: the ones that can only be resolved by looking into the writes by the next CTAs.
+The former is written directly to $Y$ while the latter is written to the staging buffer.
+The staging buffer is then re-read in a separate follow-up kernel to write to the output tensor.

+Kindly note that current libraries, such as Nvidia's CUB, offer intra-CTA communication only for scalar dot products for reduction, and are insufficient for exchanging vector dot products, as needed for our purpose.
 We propose a new design for intra-CTA communication, which also handles the case of sub-warp ({\cref{sec.load}}).
-In such a case, not all threads need to communicate with every other thread; the communication happens between a thread of a sub-warp to the same thread ID of all other sub-warps of the CTA so that the same feature gets reduced.
+In such a case, not all threads need to communicate with every other thread; the communication happens between a thread of a sub-warp to the same thread ID of all other sub-warps of the CTA, so that the same feature gets reduced.
 Hence, if there are 8 sub-warps within a CTA, we only perform three rounds of communications within the CTA.
-The proposed library relies on cached row ID stored in the shared memory to know if the dot products stored in a sub-warp should be merged to the dot products of another sub-warp.
+The proposed library relies on the cached row ID stored in the shared memory to know if the dot products stored in a sub-warp should be merged with the dot products of another sub-warp.

-The resolved writes are written directly to the output tensor.
-The unresolved writes are the ones that can only be resolved by looking into the writes by the next CTAs.
-We treat the last (partial) row assigned to this CTA as the conflicting write.
-This generates just one final conflicting write of size feature-length, which is the output corresponding to the row ID of the last edge(s) assigned to this CTA and are written to the \textit{staging buffer}.
-A follow-up kernel is written to handle this buffer to perform the final write.

-\textbf{Staging Buffer \& Writing Heuristic.} This buffer is where we store the \emph{carry-outs} is of size $|CTA|\times 4$ bytes.
-The number of total destination vertices is $|CTA|$ and the memory requirement is $|CTA|\times 4$ bytes.
-This combined data structure requires little memory, and we save a lot by using \emph{half-precision} for state tensors already.
+\textbf{Staging Buffer Size.} This buffer stores the \emph{conflicting write} of each CTA.
+Hence, its size is $|CTA|\times|F|$ features.
+This buffer requires little memory and is reused by each SpMM.
+Further, we already save a lot of memory by using \emph{half-precision} for state tensors, hence this small buffer allocation is not a major concern.